 As mentioned previously, Japan is a cash country.
 And unlike America, their coins hold more value (ex: $1, $5 coins).
 Even when we broke big bills we would be given change in all coins, so we ended up converting a pencil pouch we brought along into a handy change purse #winning.

 The best way to see a city is the run through it, or in our case, to walk through it.
 Comfy shoes are a must, there's a lot to see in Tokyo!

 One Last Thing

 One important travel essential that isn't pictured: a pocket Wi-Fi device.
 Best.
 Thing.
 Ever.
 It is the black rectangular case at the bottom right in the picture above.
 The case held the device itself, charging cable and power adapter, and a user manual.
-This pocket Wi-Fi GAVE US LIFE, a flawless Wi-Fi connection everywhere we went, we would've been lost without it.
+A pocket Wi-Fi WILL GAVE YOU LIFE when traveling in Tokyo.
+A flawless Wi-Fi connection everywhere you go, don't get lost without it!

 More information on renting a pocket wifi here (COMING SOON).